 What a refreshing breeze is reaching us from the Northern tundra wastelands!
-Under The Red Cloud from the Finnish metallers Amorphis clearly is one of most varied albums I have heard so far in 2015.
+Under The Red Cloud from the Finnish metallers, Amorphis clearly is one of the most varied albums I have heard so far in 2015.
 And I have heard a few lately.
 Yet this one here kicks my writing neurons into motion really quickly.

 Very close – for a few of the tracks at least – to the 2014 release of Insomnium, Amorphis have skillfully positioned themselves astride a few metal styles.
 Under The Red Cloud interchanges clear voice passages with growls, which adds this special and specific flavor to their tune.

 Bad Blood is lurking just out of sight.
 The song structures themselves are a tad too repetitive.
 In other words, not enough rough edges, a bit too much trying out well-known concepts all over again.
-And I do miss some more substantial soloing in this record.
-I admit, there are some pretty solid solos, but not enough to really please my metal soul.
-Apart from that, not much to bitch and moan about.
+And I do miss some more substantial soloing on this record.
+There are some pretty solid solos, though, but not enough to really please my metal soul.
+Apart from that, there’s not much to bitch and moan about.

-Whilst their 2013 record Circle was generally more straightforward and direct, Under The Red Cloud is much more refined.
-Amorphis have produced a varied set of metal delights, never forgetting their roots.
-Added to that are the more folksy elements and tracks that offer a nice contrast to the harder parts in this album, plus good quality lyrics to round things up.
+In a nutshell, whilst their 2013 record Circle was generally more straightforward and direct, Under The Red Cloud is much more refined.
+Amorphis have produced a varied set of metal delights, and never forgot their roots.
+Added to that, there are the more folksy elements and tracks that offer a nice contrast to the harder parts in this album, plus good quality lyrics to round things up.
 This presents you with a juicy set of songs that you will find hard to resist.
 Sometimes rougher, sometimes more melodious – but always fresh and full of surprises.

 Go ahead and get a copy!

-Go and get it: